GCOM7140/group-project/README.md

    will be able to fully appreciate: (a) the challenges your topics are focused on overcoming and (b) the alternatives your research has led you to consider.

-#### Decision
+#### Alternative Evaluation
-Focused on the topic you identify, develop a [value model][Johnson 2018]

-The data sets we'll cover in class for this purpose include the following:
+Focused on the topic you identify, your next objective is to, in a concise and well-balanced manner, explain three fundamentally different strategic directions that TJL could go in.
+Further, you should arrive at and implement a set of criteria that you believe Mike and Sarah should use to make decisions of this sort.

+Taken together, these two components (alternatives and criteria) will allow you to employ a [value model][Johnson 2018] for decision-making purposes.
+You might find it helpful to structure your value model using [this template][value model template].
+Overall, the goal is to evaluate a set of well-balanced alternatives with a ranked set of relevant decision criteria in order to propose a course of action in a convincing manner.

+On this point, you should strive to explain your alternatives clearly and define your criteria well, so that the scores you assign to the alternatives in your value model will seem logical.
+In other words, try to increase the chances that separate people (namely, your group, peers, me, Mike, and Sarah) will more or less agree on the scores you assign to given alternative-criteria pairs and, thus, the logic underlying your strategic recommendation by explaining your alternatives clearly and defining your criteria cogently.

+The datasets we will cover in class to help you ground your decision making with [data-informed insights][Parker 2017/06/06] include:

-* The [juicelaundry][] R data package that has transaction information for all of TJL's locations from October 11, 2016 to December 31, 2018.
+* The [juicelaundry][] R data package, which has point-of-sale transaction details for all of TJL's locations from October 11, 2016 to December 31, 2018.
-* [Google Trends][] - search interest data for topics relevant to The Juice Laundry.
+* [Google Trends][] data, which captures relative search interest for topics relevant to TJL's business.

+While analyzing and communicating insights about these and other datasets, the key is to describe the [provenance][Polich and Whitenack 2017] of your data and define the variables you are analyzing to make decisions [clearly, completely, and credibly][Zhang and Shaw 2012].

+#### Action Plan
+Having made your decision, your final objective is to develop an action plan covering all relevant elements of the marketing mix in detail (i.e., product, price, promotion, and place).
+Clients need to understand what has to be done (i.e., by who, when, what, where, why, and how?) before they can accept your claims and implement your recommendations.
+In order to set expectations, strive to establish goals related to consumers' attitudes, emotions, and/or actions as well as to TJL's triple bottom line (i.e., profits, people, and the planet) in [specific, measurable, achievable, relevant, and time-bound][Miller 2018] ways.

-### Deliverables
+## Deliverables
 There are three key deliverables for the group project:

 1. A proposal of no more than 25 pages.
 I will use the [proposal